libmapper/libmapper/doc/how_to_compile_and_run.md

 To test that the Python module is working, it is generally enough to run the following command,

-    python -m mapper
+    python -m mpr

-This will import the `mapper` module, which will fail if either `mapper.py` or the native portion of the binding are not found.
+This will import the `mpr` module, which will fail if either `mpr.py` or the native portion of the binding are not found.
 You may need to adjust your `PYTHONPATH` variable to ensure these can be found.